-- a) impose Member Consequences on the Member Federation of a period of up to (4) years; and/or - b) fine the Member Federation up to \$500,000 USD to be paid within 6 months from the receipt of the Independent Panel's decision.
-If the Member Federation fails to pay the fine within such deadline, further Member Consequences for an additional period of up to two years, or, if earlier, until the fine is settled in full, may be imposed by the Independent Panel on the Member Federation concerned.
-For the avoidance of doubt, the fine remains due to IWF after the further Member Consequences have been fully served. - 12.3.2.1 Where there is a violation of Article 12.3.2 and any of the relevant underlying anti-doping rule violations occurs on the occasion of, or in connection with, any edition of the Summer Olympic Games, the Independent Panel shall consider it as an aggravating factor in determining the sanction to be imposed on the Member Federation. - 12.3.2.2 If, after the imposition on a Member Federation of a sanction in respect of a violation of Article 12.3.2, a further anti-doping rule violation (under these Anti-Doping Rules) relevant for the purposes of that provision is found to have been committed within one calendar year, the Independent Panel shall have discretion to impose additional Member Consequences on the Member Federation. - 12.3.3 Automatic Sanction for Multiple Anti-Doping Rule Violations on the Occasion of the Olympic Games
+- a) impose Member Consequences on the Member Federation of a period of up to (4) years65; and/or - b) fine the Member Federation up to \$500,000 USD to be paid within 6 months from the receipt of the Independent Panel's decision.
+If the Member Federation fails to pay the fine within such deadline an additional fine up to \$250,000 USD and/or (further) Member Consequences (for an additional period of up to two years) may be imposed by the Independent Panel on the Member Federation concerned.
+If an additional fine is imposed, the Independent Panel shall determine the deadline by which it (and the original fine) shall be settled, which shall be no more than six months.
+If the original fine is settled before a decision is issued by the Independent Panel, then the IWF may agree that no further fine and/or Member Consequences be imposed.

+For the avoidance of doubt, the original fine remains due to IWF after the further Member Consequences have been fully served, or if the additional fine (only) has been paid.
+Further, a failure to settle the original and/or additional fine within the deadline imposed by the Independent Panel may also lead to consequences under the IWF Constitution.

+- 12.3.2.1 Where there is a violation of Article 12.3.2 and any of the relevant underlying anti-doping rule violations occurs on the occasion of, or in connection with, any edition of the Summer Olympic Games, the Independent Panel shall consider it as an aggravating factor in determining the sanction to be imposed on the Member Federation. - 12.3.2.2 If, after the imposition on a Member Federation of a sanction in respect of a violation of Article 12.3.2, a further anti-doping rule